 Once the service routine is completed the main program may be re-entered by using a IRET (Interrupt Return) instruction.
 The IRET instruction will pop the pre-interrupt instruction pointer, code segment and flags off the stack.
-Thus the main program will resume where it was interrupted with the same flag status regardless of
+Thus the main program will resume where it was interrupted with the same flag status regardless of changes in the service routine.
+Note especially that this includes the state of the IF flag, thus interrupts are reenabled automatically when returning from the service routine.

 Beside external interrupt generation from the INTR pin, the 8086/8088 is also able to invoke interrupts by software.
-Three interrupt instructions are provided: INT.
-INT (Type 3), and INTO.
+Three interrupt instructions are provided: INT, INT (Type 3), and INTO.
 INT is a two byte instruction, the second byte selects the interrupt type.
 INT (Type 3) is a one byte instruction which selects interrupt Type 3.
 INTO is a conditional one byte interrupt instruction which selects interrupt Type 4 if the OF flag (trap on overflow) is set.
 All the software interrupts vector program execution as the hardware interrupts do.